English

 Autumn

 In the second half of the term, pupils will study the works of Charles Dickens.
-They will be analysing extracts from his novels and having a go at imitating his style in their own writing.
+Pupils will be analysing extracts from his novels and having a go at imitating his style in their own writing.
 They will then focus on his book 'A Christmas Carol' during the run-up to the festive period, examining how Dickens crafts the notorious character of Scrooge.

 9780141192444